From Data to Knowledge.

 From Knowledge to Wisdom.

-About Dr. John Pournoor, CEO
+About Dr. John Pournoor, Founder and President

 John is the CEO and founder of Government Analytica.
 He has 35 years of experience working at the nexus of governments and industry, most recently as VP of Government Affairs at 3M with operations in 29 states and in over 37 countries.
 Government Analytica provides its private and public sector clients research, analysis, and public-value thought leadership insights and content to better engage governments in health care, infrastructure, technology, trade, supply chains, safety, and security sectors

-Years of experience in corporate
+Years of experience in

-spanning thousands of projects.
+spanning thousands of projects

 John is part analytics craftsman, part public value storyteller.
-He has developed novel approaches that simplify the complexity of highlighting superior public value.
+He has developed novel approaches that simplify the complexity of showcasing superior public value.
 His custom-fit outcome models use local data to home in on a proposal’s public-value and communicate it with cultural literacy.
 Today, Government Analytica systems mine and organize the world of Government data from a wide array of public domain sources.
 Then our analytical tools and techniques are applied to this rich pool of structured information to extract the superior public value of client proposals or initiatives.
 John and Government Analytica are here to help changemakers become stronger advocates and win the hearts and minds of communities, policymakers, and governments.

 John earned his degrees in engineering (BS, MS & PhD) from the University of California, Berkeley, University of Washington, Seattle, and MBA from the University of St. Thomas in Minnesota.
 Over many years he has applied his analytics skills to practical applications in Government Affairs, Public Affairs, Public Policy, and Government Relations, contributing to advancing each field.
 John has worked for Intel, Chevron, Boeing, Dupont, and 3M.
 He has served on numerous boards and has been appointed by U.S. Secretary of Commerce to the Minnesota District Export Council.
 He is an inventor and holds several patents.
 John is a tireless advocate and volunteer for community-based organizations.
 He lives with his wife, Erin, in Minneapolis where they enjoy film, music, and theater.
 He is an avid cook.
 His travels and his weakness for good food and good company has blessed him with many lasting friendships around the world.